Testing a Data Vault

 Constraints in Data Vault 2.0

 In Data Vault 2.0, hard-constraints on the database are typically seen as a bad practice, since they would lead to the possibility, that raw data is not captured, if it would violate a constraint.
 You always want to catch the good, bad, and ugly data, no matter if it violates some assumptions.
-If for some reason, you really need to use hard database constraints, you need to be clear about the risk of loosing data, and it is recommended to only use hard constraints, if Error Marts are implemented.
+If, for some reason, you really need to use hard database constraints, you need to be clear about the risk of losing data, and it is recommended to only use hard constraints if Error Marts are implemented.

 As a general recommendation, Soft Constraints should be the first choice, when using Data Vault 2.0